Separate photos of Tiffiny Hall and Michael Olajide Jr. leaning on the ropes of boxing rings.

 Centr Team

-Why boxing is the fastest way to burn fat
+Boxing for weight loss: why boxing is the fastest way to burn fat

 Centr Team

-It's 10 rounds in one workout.
+It's 10 rounds in one workout

 If you’re going full tilt (that is, not swatting at the bag like there’s a mosquito on it), boxing can be considered a high-intensity workout.
 You’re using your core, upper and lower body in order to create the power to throw punches, which means that you’re building strength while burning calories.

-You'll train your mind, heavyweight style.
+You'll train your mind, heavyweight style

-It'll help you punch through your plateaus.
+It'll help you punch through your plateaus

-You'll feel like a champ.
+You'll feel like a champ

 If all of this hasn’t quite convinced you, there’s also the simple fact that pounding the pads makes you feel like a superhero.
 Try it, and maybe you’ll hear the Rocky music playing in your ears after a workout, too.